guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 # Raman-μPL-Spectra-Analysis

-Raman and Micro-Photoluminescence (μPL) spectroscopy are powerful characterization technique providing many informations on the optical and electronic properties of the material.
-They are widely used techniques because they are non-destructives and have spatial resolution around 100nm.
+Raman and Micro-Photoluminescence (μPL) spectroscopy are powerful characterization technique providing many useful informations on the sample, they are non-destructives and have spatial resolution around 100nm, which makes them widely used in nanoscience.
 This repository contains the source code to analyze raw measurements performed by Raman and μPL spectroscopy.

 ## Characterized sample
 The sample used for our experiment involve two confinement: